 A good vent fan is a MUST!
 We could have spent a few hundred more for an even better one with more features, but after reading many recommendations for the Fan-tastic RV vent fan, we decided to give it a try.

 I keep this fan on 24/7.
 It never gets turned off because it does THAT good of a job.
-You can feel it suck and remove all air from the RV – yes – all that stinky air.
+You can feel it suck and remove all air from the RV – yes – all those RV odors too.

 At first, we accidentally mixed up the wires when installing, and it ended up being reversed and blew stinky air in that was coming out the vent pipe.
 Once we realized our mistake, the quick fix did a great job.